 “The video of the two passengers is now being looked at,” he said in Kuala Lumpur.
 “We are looking at all angles and all possibilities.”

 Mr Rahman declined to provide further details of what examination of the CCTV footage had so far shown.
 But he added: “On the possibility of hijack, we are not ruling any possibility.
 However, it is important to state that our main concern is to focus our effort to ﬁnd the missing aircraft.”
-A relative of one of the passengers in Beijing

 In the hours after flight MH370 went missing, it emerged that two Europeans listed on the passenger manifest – an Italian, Luigi Maraldi and an Austrian, Christian Kozel – had not been on the flight.